 California’s State Route 1 is one of the most well-known state highways in the United States.
 Also known as the Pacific Coast Highway, or PCH, State Route 1 runs along the coast of California, linking Los Angeles with the San Francisco Bay Area.
 It serves as a more scenic alternative to the more utilitarian U.S. 101 and Interstate 5 further inland.
 Many California landmarks, including the Big Sur coastline and the Golden Gate Bridge, are found on State Route 1.

 This sign is available in 3 sizes: 17.8 × 18.7 inches, 23.75 × 25 inches, or the freeway size, 35.6 × 37.3 inches.
 All three sizes come with mounting holes pre-drilled for your convenience.
 It is a non-reflective sign —perfect for ordinary display, indoors or outdoors.
-If you would like a reflective sign, or a size not listed here, or another route number in the same design, contact Jake to place a custom order.
+If you would like a size not listed here, or another route number in the same design, contact Jake to place a custom order.